DillyzThe1/Switch-Toolbox/README.md

 License
  in Switch_Toolbox\Lib\Licenses

- Please note if you do not want your library used or if i'm missing credits!
+ Please note if you do not want your library used or if I'm missing credits!